SarveshVGharat/Visual-Entities-Empowered-Zero-Shot-Image-to-Text-Generation-Transfer-Across-Domains/README.md

 PPT Link: https://docs.google.com/presentation/d/1MY__ajJE0VolzEsR9XVgSn5Dtjhx1VWo4irGBco-WsY/edit#slide=id.g28910898772_1_38

 If Checkpoints are needed to run the inference, We can share it privately.
+Please contact Raj for the same

 Scripts folder help to train the model and Validation on dataset using bash script.